Transgenderism, transsexualism, & gender identity

 Bennett Klein, a GLAD lawyer representing O'Donnabhain commented:

 "If you have bunions on your feet and it makes it hard for you to walk, that's covered, but something as broad-based as gender identity disorder is not?"
 I think what's clear here is that the IRS is making a political decision on what should have been an obvious medical deduction.
 You can't set different standards for a person's health; IRS agents should not be in a position of second-guessing health-care professionals."
 6

 During her trial in 2008-JUL, she explained that she had experienced

-Gender Identity Disorder (GID) from childhood.
+Gender Dysphoria from childhood.
 She said: "It was horrible.